denisyarats/densenet_cifar10/README.md

     --meta_num_test_steps 5 \
     --split_ratio 0.01
 ```
-This will produce 'log' folder, where all the outputs are going to be stored including train/eval logs, tensorboard blobs, and evaluation episode videos.
-One can attacha tensorboard to monitor training by running:
+This will produce 'log' folder, where all the outputs are going to be stored including train/test/meta logs, and tensorboard blobs.
+One can attach a tensorboard to monitor training by running
 ```
 tensorboard --logdir log
 ```
 and opening up tensorboad in your browser.
 The console output is also available in a form:
 ```
 | train | T: 100 | E: 1 | D: 11.1 s | L: 2.0694 | A: 24.1094 | LR: 0.0000
 ```